-When you’ve grown up in a patrilineal tribe–where are family name comes from the father and ancestry is traced back through your father’s fathers, it’s difficult to imagine another way.
+When you’ve grown up in a patrilineal tribe—where your family name comes from the father and ancestry is traced back through your father’s fathers, it’s difficult to imagine another way.
 Before the progenitors of the sky gods of three major religions, Muslim, Christian and Jewish conquered the Druids throughout the Roman Empire, supplanting the ancient tribal modes that covered most of today’s Europe, evidence shows that those people practiced a different form of counting ancestry resulting in a different relationship between the genders.

 Matrilineality has been practiced by native Americans in the Eastern U.S. for millennia and still is practiced today.
 Many tribes on the rest of the continent still practice their ancestral matrilineal form of culture.